zalando/postgres-operator/docs/reference/operator_parameters.md

   No other placeholders are allowed.

 ## AWS or GSC interaction

+The options in this group configure operator interactions with non-Kubernetes objects from AWS or Google cloud.
+They have no effect unless you are using either.
+In the CRD-based configuration those options are grouped under the `aws_or_gcp` key.

 * **wal_s3_bucket**
   S3 bucket to use for shipping WAL segments with WAL-E. A bucket has to be present and accessible by Patroni managed pods.
 At the moment, supported